Social evidence: one of the strongest influencing techniques

 The visual aspect of social proof is also important.
 A testimonial with a photo is much more credible than without a photo.
 Add customer company logos or create a video in which customers say something about your product, service or service.
 Besides, quality marks also strengthen trust and speed up the decision-making process.
 Quality marks give prospects confidence in the (sales, payment or work) process.
 A good example of this is the Thuiswinkel Waarborg or Webshop Keurmerk logo.
 If you see this logo, you know that it is good with both the quality and the service.

-Are you enthusiastic now but wondering how you can get all that social proof in your quotes in a nice way?
-Fortunately, our online quotation tool offers a solution.
-This allows you to quickly and easily create an attractive, convincing, interactive presentation of your quotation!
+Are you enthusiastic now but wondering how you can get all that social proof in your proposals in a nice way?
+Fortunately, our online proposal tool offers a solution.
+This allows you to quickly and easily create an attractive, convincing, interactive presentation of your proposal!